 Imagine getting sick and knowing just which cold or flu remedies will help you best?
 Now imagine getting a cut that becomes infected and knowing exactly how to manage it successfully?
 These two scenarios are quite common amongst most of us, and sometimes get us running to the doctor.
-However, learning powerful herbal home remedies can provide a simple fix to these and many other minor medical issues.
+However, learning powerful natural remedies can provide a simple fix to these and many other minor medical issues.

 All information given on this site is for educational purposes ad should not take the place of your own research, and a doctor’s care.
 I am not a doctor, but rather, an aspiring herbalist who has been studying and using herbs for 25+ years.
 Please research beyond this site to determine if herbal and natural remedies found on this site are right for you.